 Subrecipients are prohibited from using federally funded equipment and facilities to provide charter services except in accordance with allowable exemptions or exceptions, set out in 49 CFR Part 604.
-Subrecipients will sign a funding agreement which states subrecipients will comply with the Charter Rule.
+Subrecipients will sign a funding agreement that states that subrecipients will comply with the Charter Rule.